 3 | Observation Point

 Observation Point via East Rim trail from Weeping Rock is closed due a massive rockfall.
+This is a long term closure that has been in place since 2021.
 The East Mesa trail is an alternative route to Observation Point although the trail head can be difficult to access.
 It is located in a remote part of Zion which is only accessible via dirt roads.
 The trail is 6.4 miles return and takes about 3 hours in total.

 Observation Point offers one of the most magnificent views in Zion National Park.
 It sits atop the 6,508 foot peak of Mount Baldy and has panoramic views of the entire Zion Canyon.
 Observation Point showcases all of Zion’s finest attractions including Angels Landing and the Three Patriarchs.